jondobrzeniecki/Purview/README.md

 # Purview
-Different code snippets and scripts to perform tasks against Azure Purview data catalog using APIs and SKDS.
+Different code snippets and scripts to perform tasks against Azure Purview data catalog using APIs and SDKs.